yuichielectric-enterprise/GitHub-Platform-Demo/README.md

 **NOT** intended for production use.
 For demonstration purposes only 😊 .

-A demo node express app to show off GitHub Actions CD capabilities by deploying to an Azure App Service.

 This web app will allow you to search for any GitHub user by their handle!

 ## Getting Started